Skip to main content

 Breeding Bird Surveys

-During the summer (May – July), point counts are conducted at 70 locations in both the 138 acre Rockwell Sanctuary in Albany, NH and the 459-acre Bear Paw Timberlands in Conway, NH.
+Throughout the year, point counts are conducted at 71 locations in the 138 acre Rockwell Sanctuary in Albany, NH .
 “Point counts” are a bird survey method in which an observer visits a fixed location and records all birds seen and heard within a specified distance (e.g. 50 m) for a specified length of time (e.g. 10 min).
 Point counts begin 30 minutes before sunrise when birds are generally most active and vocal.
 With over 15 years of survey data, we are able to monitor changes in avian communities and populations over long periods of time and in response to forestry practices on our properties.

 Forest Ecology